The Department of Local Affairs Awards Over $33M In First Round of the Transformational Homelessness Response Grant Program

 In addition, the Division of Housing (DOH) launched a statewide public engagement process alongside Housing Colorado and the Colorado Housing and Finance Authority (CHFA) during the summer of 2022.
 These engagement sessions, as well as numerous other meetings with stakeholders around the state, provided ideas and feedback regarding the rollout and parameters of the new funding.

-The next round of the Transformational Homelessness Response (THR) Grant Program will be awarded in mid-June, stay tuned and learn more about the Program here.
+The next round of the Transformational Homelessness Response (THR) Grant Program will be awarded in mid-June.

 Show Post Date